Punkcake21/CliDownloader/README.md

 .
 ├── CliDownloader.py        # Main application script
 ├── extensions.txt          # CONFIG FILE (You must create this)
-└── [Downloaded Files]      # Files are saved to the current folder
+└── /Downloads              # Files are saved in this folder
 ```

 ## ⚠️ Disclaimer

-This tool is intended for educational purposes and legitimate reconnaissance (e.g., analyzing your own websites, CTF challenges, or authorized testing).
+This tool is intended for educational purposes and legitimate reconnaissance.
 The author is not responsible for any misuse or violation of terms of service of third-party websites.
 Always ensure you have permission before crawling or downloading data from external domains.